lee-lindley/github_blog/_posts/2022-11-25-Cursor_from_Collection.md

 find this at on github at [plsql_utilities](https://github.com/lee-lindley/plsql_utilities).
 There is also a version of *get_cursor_from_collections* in the package *perlish_util_pkg* if you are bent that way.

-Also in *app_csv_pkg* is a function that will parse a CLOB containing CSV data (like our column header) and return an *arr_arr_varchar2_udt* object.
+Also in *app_csv_pkg* is a function that will parse a CLOB containing CSV data (like our column headers) and return an *arr_arr_varchar2_udt* object.
 How handy is that?
 Let's see.

 ```plsql